afalenski/frl-wordpress/_pages/fsk-lab.md

  	<li>Inputs: FSK object and optional metadata table</li>
  	<li>Outputs: FSK object and generated image</li>
 </ul>
-Behaviour.
-Runs the input model and updates its workspace with the model results.
+Behaviour: Runs the input model and updates its workspace with the model results.
 A chart or plot is generated if a visualization script is provided.

 </div>
 </div>